Visit

 The Jewish Museum is committed to promoting a positive culture that celebrates differences and permits freedom of thought and expression within a framework of mutual respect.
 The Museum expects that visitors, members, guests, and Museum staff align with these principles by treating each other with dignity and respect.
 Bullying, harassment, and discriminatory language will not be tolerated toward Museum staff or other visitors.

-In addition to the coat check policies outlined in Entering the Museum above, the following items are not permitted in the Jewish Museum:
+All visitors to the Jewish Museum are subject to security screening upon entry.
+The following items are not permitted in the Jewish Museum:

 • Explosives, firearms, weapons, tools, and noxious substances.